bensonby/gmtr-accounting/README.md

 - In the module `Config`, you can configure the URL of the JSON data file and the worksheet names for `SaveJsonToFile` and `ClearWorksheetData`

+## Important!

+- There is currently a constraint on the maximum number of rows (200) and columns (300) to export to JSON.
+  This is to avoid misuse of Excel functions leading to the unnecessarily large "Used Range" in a worksheet.
+  You can check for the detected used range on a worksheet by pressing `Ctrl+End`